rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 - Control which users can create templates
 - Require users to create clusters from a template

+> **Note:** If a cluster was created with an RKE template, you can't change it to a different RKE template.
+You can only update the cluster to a new revision of the same template.

 # Configurable Settings

 RKE templates can be created in the Rancher UI or defined in YAML format.
-They can define all the same parameters that can be specified in Rancher’s cluster creation feature, including the following:
+They can define all the same parameters that can be specified when you use Rancher to provision custom nodes or nodes from an infrastructure provider:

 - Cloud provider options
 - Pod security options